wwwide/react-routing-tools/README.md

 ## serializeObject

-Accepts any serializable JS object as an argument and serializes it as string.
-Serialized string contains type signatures for each source object field, so it can be easily converted back to object without losing types.
+Accepts any serializable JS object as an argument and serializes it to string.
+Serialized string contains type signatures for each source object field, so it can be easily converted back to the object without losing types.
 Some examples are placed below:

     serializeObject({ age: 37 })
     -> 'age=n-37'